birdofpreyru/react-utils/docs/docs/api/utils/time.md

 adding this offset to the standard Unix timestamp will give the time in user's timezone.

+Under the hood, in the first render, both at the server and client side, this hook returns zero value.
+Then, at the client side, it determines the actual timezone offset, returning it going forward, and also setting it to a cookie, thus allowing to use that actual value in the further server-side renders for that user.

 :::caution
 Notice, the timezone offset definition we use is different from the one used by the standard **Date**'s